 West Parkdale Cycling Connections is a bikeway route from The Queensway to Brock Avenue along Glendale Avenue, Merrick Street, Claude Avenue, Parkdale Road, Sunnyside Avenue, Galley Avenue, Macdonell Avenue, and Seaforth Avenue.
 Associated changes have been implemented on Sunnyside Avenue, Macdonell Avenue, Fern Avenue, Pearson Avenue, and Maple Grove Avenue.
 The project goals are to improve safety and conditions for all road users, minimize impact to on-street parking, and reduce local traffic infiltration.

-Map showing proposed changes for West Parkdale Cycling Connections
+Map showing West Parkdale Cycling Connections bikeway and associated changes

 In this area, changes were implemented to slow vehicle speeds and reduce non-local traffic infiltration while maintaining emergency entrance access and clockwise circulation around St. Joseph’s Health Centre and preserving parking adjacent to the hospital.